queryluke/masseffect-5e/static/data/class_features/drones_bond.md

 Your drone companion gains a variety of benefits while it is linked to you.

 * The drone companion loses its Multiattack action, if it has one.
-* THe drone companion loses its vulnerability to lightning damage.
+* The drone companion loses its vulnerability to lightning damage.
 * The drone companion obeys your commands as best it can.
 It rolls for initiative like any other creature, but you determine its actions, decisions, attitudes, and so on.
 If you are incapacitated or absent, your companion acts on its own.
 It has advantage on saving throws against any ability that tries to influence its actions.